Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - As a first time customer, I want to be able to search.
 - As a first time customer, I want see what this site/service can offer
 - As a first time customer, I want the option to sign up/ create an account.

+#### Site User
+- As a potential customer, I want to see what the site has to offer beyond commercial products.
+- As a person interested in health and fitness, I want to see relevant content.

 ### Registration & User Accounts
 #### Site User